 Yale, the first institution in the country to award graduate degrees, is Dr. Edward A. Bouchet’s alma mater.
 Dr. Bouchet is the first self identified African American ever to receive the PhD in any discipline and the 6th person in the Western Hemisphere to be awarded the PhD in physics.

 Whether you are engaged in research, teaching, or any of the many facets of administration, this conference is for you!
 We invite you to participate in vigorous discussions on diversity in graduate education and ongoing research across disciplines in universities located in all parts of the Nation.
-You will not want want to miss this extraordinary opportunity to network with graduate and undergraduate students, faculty, and administrators from across the country on April 7-8, 2017 at the Yale Graduate School of Arts and Sciences campus.
+You will not want to miss this extraordinary opportunity to network with graduate and undergraduate students, faculty, and administrators from across the country on April 26 – 28, 2018 at the Yale Graduate School of Arts and Sciences campus.
+Please note that the April 26th reunion activities are for Bouchet Graduate Honor Society Alumni only.
+To qualify as a Bouchet Graduate Honor Society Alumni, your induction was in 2017 or earlier.

 Save the date, register, and bring along a colleague!
 This distinguished event is sure to be engaging, enlightening, and empowering.